+---

-137 CULTURAL AND HISTORIC RESOURCES National Historic Preservation Act
+### CULTURAL AND HISTORIC RESOURCES

+### National Historic Preservation Act

-The National Historic Preservation Act (NHPA) of 1966 provides that sites with significant national historic value be placed on the National Register of Historic Places.
-It requires evaluation of whether a Federal activity could impact a historic property resource.
-If so, consultation with the Advisory Council on Historic Preservation will be required that identifies mitigation to minimize adverse impacts.
+The National Historic Preservation Act of 1966 provides that sites with significant national historic value be placed on the National Register of Historic Places.
+This act requires evaluation of whether a Federal activity could impact a historic property resource.
+If a Federal activity could impact a historic property resource, consultation with the Advisory Council on Historic Preservation will be required that identifies mitigation to minimize adverse impacts.
 Coordination with the State Historic Preservation Officer is also undertaken to ensure that potentially significant sites are properly identified and appropriate mitigative actions implemented.

-Archaeological Resources Protection Act
+### Archaeological Resources Protection Act

 The Archaeological Resources Protection Act of 1979 protects archaeological resources located on U.S. public lands and American Indian lands.
 The requirements concerning protection of archaeological resources would be addressed prior to site disturbances by consultation with the Department of Interior Advisory Council on Historic Preservation and the State Historic Preservation Officer.

-American Indian Religious Freedom Act.
+### American Indian Religious Freedom Act

 The American Indian Religious Freedom Act of 1978 is a policy Statement intended to reaffirm American Indian rights regarding religious freedom.
-The purpose of the Act is to ensure that American Indians have access to and protection of physical locations and resources that are sacred and sometimes required for the practice of American Indian religious rites and ceremonies.
-Native American Graves Protection and Repatriation Act
+The purpose of the American Indian Religious Freedom Act is to ensure that American Indians have access to and protection of physical locations and resources that are sacred and sometimes required for the practice of American Indian religious rites and ceremonies.

+### Native American Graves Protection and Repatriation Act

 The Native American Graves Protection and Repatriation Act of 1990 governs ownership or control of American Indian remains and cultural items which are excavated or discovered on Federal or tribal lands.

-Antiquities Act
+### Antiquities Act

+The Antiquities Act of 1906 protects historic and prehistoric ruins, monuments, and antiquities, including paleontological resources, on Federally controlled lands.**Paleontological Resources Preservation Act** The Paleontological Resources Preservation Act (PRPA) provides protection for vertebrate (i.e., animals with backbones) paleontological resources on Federal lands by limiting the collection of vertebrate fossils and scientifically important fossils to permitted and qualified researchers.

+**National Trails System Act** The National Trails System Act supports the designation and management of National trails near urban areas and within scenic areas and along historic travel routes often more remotely located.

+**BIOLOGICAL RESOURCES**

-The Antiquities Act of 1906 protects historic and prehistoric ruins, monuments, and antiquities, including paleontological resources, on Federally controlled lands.
-Paleontological Resources Preservation Act The Paleontological Resources Preservation Act (PRPA) provides protection for vertebrate (i.e., animals with backbones) paleontological resources on Federal lands by limiting the collection of vertebrate fossils and scientifically important fossils to permitted and qualified researchers.
-National Trails System Act This act supports the designation and management of National trails near urban areas and within scenic areas and along historic travel routes often more remotely located.
-BIOLOGICAL RESOURCES Endangered Species Act The Endangered Species Act (ESA) of 1973, as amended, is intended to prevent the further decline of endangered and threatened species and to restore these species and their habitats.
-Section 7 of the ESA requires consultation by Federal agencies to determine whether endangered and threatened species are known to have critical habitats onsite or in the vicinity of proposed action.
-4
+**Endangered Species Act** The Endangered Species Act (ESA) of 1973, as amended, is intended to prevent the further decline of endangered and threatened species and to restore endangered and threatened species and their habitats.
+Section 7 of the Endangered Species Act requires consultation by Federal agencies to determine whether endangered and threatened species are known to have critical habitats onsite or in the vicinity of any proposed action.